 Much of this managing jealousy is simply finding a better feeling thought.
 Which just requires an awareness of what we’re thinking and feeling and a willingness to play with it.

 I’ll end with this quote from Abraham, and invite you to share your tips and tricks about managing jealousy in the comments discussion:

-Don’t you know people that have all the money in the world and are still dissatisfied?
-Don’t you know people that are living in what you think is your dream house who are dissatisfied with it?
 Don’t you find it amazing that people who OUGHT to be happy under the conditions that you think you are reaching for aren’t?

 And doesn’t it sort of point out to you that you just can’t compare anything anyone else is living with what you are living? – Abraham-Hicks, Caribbean Cruise April 8th, 2006